xlch88/YouTubeTweak/FUNCTIONS.md

 Notes:

+- There is no separate option in the settings panel.
 - Click the reload button in the prompt to refresh the current page.
 - After reloading, the page uses the new extension state.

 <a name="general-update-notice-compatibility"></a>

 ### Compatibility Warning

+Default: `Shown when subtitle translation or Disguise Premium Logo is enabled` | Version: `v1.1.3 (2025-12-03)`

 When subtitle translation or Disguise Premium Logo is enabled, the General page displays a warning prompt.